Frank Sargent Hoffman

-Frank Sargent Hoffman (February 9, 1852 - 1928) was an American philosopher who wrote on psychology and religion.
+Frank Sargent Hoffman (February 9, 1852 - December 21, 1928) was an American philosopher who wrote on psychology and religion.

+Biography

 Hoffman was born in Sheboygan Falls, Wisconsin.
 In 1876 he graduated from Amherst College and obtained his PhD in 1896.
 He received a Bachelor of Divinity degree from Yale University.
 He was Professor of Philosophy at Union College.
-He contributed to The North American Review and was a member of the American Philosophical Association, American Psychology Society and the Phi Beta Kappa Society.
+He contributed to The North American Review and was a member of the American Philosophical Association, American Psychology Society and Phi Beta Kappa society.

-Hoffman's Psychology and Common Life (1903) received mixed reviews, a criticism was its overemphasise on psychical research.
+His 1903 book Psychology and Common Life received mixed reviews; a criticism was its overemphasis on psychical research.

+Hoffman died at his home in Schenectady, New York on December 21, 1928.